sweet-mustard/vinegar-java/pattern-matcher/README.md

 A pattern matcher typically matches an input object for one or more patterns.
 It can either return a result from that, or perform an action.

-> Pattern matchers are immutable and can safely be reused and shared across threads.
+Pattern matchers are immutable and can safely be reused and shared across threads.
-Since there is a cost to creating pattern matchers, especially with regular expression matching.

-It is advised to create your pattern matcher as a constant and reuse it as much as possible.
+> Since there is a cost to creating pattern matchers, it is advised to create it as a constant and reuse it as much as possible.

 ## Features

 ### Equality and predicate matching